2017 Toyota Camry Hybrid Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Toyota Camry Hybrid, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Toyota Camry Hybrid, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 Toyota Camry Hybrid continues to excel in the midsize hybrid sedan category.
 It was initially introduced in 2006, for model year 2007, and represents approximately 15% of the total annual Camry sales.
 The last major redesign of the Toyota Camry Hybrid occurred in 2012 but updates have continued to keep the vehicle competitive with the Honda Accord Hybrid, Ford Fusion Hybrid, and the Hyundai Sonata Hybrid.